Chakpa language

-Chakpa (Meitei) is a Sino-Tibetan language that was spoken in the Imphal valley of Manipur, India.
+Chakpa (Meitei) is an extinct Sino-Tibetan language that was spoken in the Imphal Valley of Manipur, India.
 It belonged to the Luish branch of the Sino-Tibetan family.
 Chakpa speakers have been shifted to that of Meitei language.
 Varieties of the language included Sengmai and Andro.

 Chakpa was spoken in villages such as Andro, Sekmai (Sengmai), Phayeng, Khurkhul and Chairel, all of which are now Meitei-speaking villages.

 Other names

 Loi (or Lui; hence "Luish") is a Meitei exonym that includes Chakpa.
 Although Chakpa are typically considered to be Loi, not all Loi are Chakpa.
-For example, Kakching and Kwakta are Loi villages that are not Chakpa.
+For example, Kakching and Kwatha are Loi villages that are not Chakpa.

 Documentation

 Chakpa is preserved in written manuscripts that are recited by religious scholars during traditional ceremonies, such as those of the Lai Haraoba festival.

 Chakpa word lists can be found in McCulloch (1859) and Basanta (1998).

 The Chairel variety is documented in a word list by McCulloch (1859).